Full State Managed Care Review: All 10 Current Programs

 THE VBP Blog

 [July 30, 2020] Across several months and multiple blogs, we have covered all ten states that feature managed care programs for the Intellectual and Developmental Disabilities population.
-We saw a wide range of successes, type of programs, and different phases of roll out.
-With each, we broke down the state’s managing entity, how many consumers were affected, the role of case management, the roll out approach, and more.
+We saw a wide range of successes, types of programs, and different phases of rollout.
+With each, we broke down the state’s managing entity, how many consumers were affected, the role of case management, the rollout approach, and more.
 To make things a bit easier to compare, we also compiled a chart and a presentation [Full State Review Managed Care IDD ] for you to reference.